thebitmill/Bitmill-Manual/node.js/npm.md

 }
 ```

-There is well used module that does this automatically called npm-check-updates.
+There is well used module that does this automatically called `npm-check-updates`.
 Once installed globally, run

 ```
 $ ncu